What it Means to be a Southerner:

 As a young bride, my good-looking groom took me across the nation one week after our wedding day to Phoenix, Arizona.
 Now, he had lived in Phoenix before, in fact, Bryan had lived in many places before.
-To me, this was culture shock.
+To me, this was a culture shock.
 Even more shocking was the fact that a fellow employee took one look at me upon finding out that I was from Mississippi and his gaze trailed down to my feet.

 “But you are wearing shoes?”
 He said.

-“Yes, I’m wearing shoes.”
-I replied a bit confused.
+“Yes, I’m wearing shoes,” I replied a bit confused.

 “I didn’t think people from the South wore shoes.”
 He said with a gaping mouth and rounded eyes.

-“Yes, we wear shoes in the South.”
-I said trying to keep my composure.
+“Yes, we wear shoes in the South,” I said trying to keep my composure.

 I couldn’t wrap my mind around the fact that someone, maybe lots of someones, had this terrible, awful impression of Southerners.
-But of course I let him slide, he was from Hong Kong, China.
+But of course, I let him slide, he was from Hong Kong, China.